jee-mj/portfolio/notes/day6.md

 I'll sync this current state, then clean up the project as I continue.
 I hadn't realised how much time off I took over christmas.
 I actually have no more extensions in terms of workdays so it's important to architect only defined implementations.

 There are bigger problems, like the Portfolio page.

+Wow, that was such a bad analogy.

+It's infuriating how markup languages can be so clunky.